richardballard/PSProductivityTools/README.md

 ## Overview

 This is a tool that allows for a Pomodoro timer to be started from via a PowerShell script.
 The timer will enable Windows Presentation Mode that will suppress notifications for the period the timer is running.
-The optional IFTTT webhook integration allows for the other actions to be triggered by the service such as muting your phone (sadly not for iOS devices :disappointed:) or any other actions on IFFTT.
+The optional IFTTT webhook integration allows for the other actions to be triggered by the service such as muting your phone (sadly not for iOS devices :disappointed:) or any other actions on IFTTT.

 ## Installation